xtoazt/CybriaHB/README.md

 - Some websites can be blocked either by U-block Origin or perhaps your firewalls.
 - Unable to use any other aps than the browser
 - May freeze or buffer at certain times.
+- Hyperbeam sessions are the same for everyone (For your API Key)

 # 🛫Deploy